jnozzi/cocoadev.com/markdown/ProperWayToUseNSToolbarInDocumentApps.md

-My task today was to learn the basics of General/NSToolbar and succeed in implementing a toolbar in the document window of a Document-based application.
+My task today was to learn the basics of NSToolbar and succeed in implementing a toolbar in the document window of a Document-based application.
 I studied a variety of sources including several open source applications.
 From that I came up with two different implementations.
 I am curious if one is/may be preferred and the reason(s) why.
 Please excuse the verbose details as I want to make sure that even the most inexperienced will be able to use these methods.
-All of my explanations use the PB and the IB as I haven't moved to General/XCode.
+All of my explanations use the PB and the IB as I haven't moved to XCode.

 Granted these are useless toolbars....but they are toolbars nonetheless and more functionality can be added.

-**Implementation within an General/NSDocument subclass**
+**Implementation within an NSDocument subclass**

-1) Open the General/MyDocument.nib of a new Cocoa Document based application in the IB.
+1) Open the MyDocument.nib of a new Cocoa Document based application in the IB.
 Create a new outlet named "myWindow" and connect this outlet to the Window.
 Save and close.

-2) Edit General/MyDocument.h to be:
+2) Edit MyDocument.h to be:

 #import <Cocoa/Cocoa.h>

-@interface General/MyDocument : General/NSDocument
+@interface MyDocument : NSDocument
 {
-    General/IBOutlet id myWindow;
+    IBOutlet id myWindow;
 }

 - (void)setupToolbar;
-- (General/NSToolbarItem *)toolbar:(General/NSToolbar *)toolbar
+- (NSToolbarItem *)toolbar:(NSToolbar *)toolbar
-     itemForItemIdentifier:(General/NSString *)itemIdentifier
+     itemForItemIdentifier:(NSString *)itemIdentifier
  willBeInsertedIntoToolbar:(BOOL)flag;
-- (General/NSArray *)toolbarAllowedItemIdentifiers:(General/NSToolbar *)toolbar;
+- (NSArray *)toolbarAllowedItemIdentifiers:(NSToolbar *)toolbar;
-- (General/NSArray *)toolbarDefaultItemIdentifiers:(General/NSToolbar *)toolbar;
+- (NSArray *)toolbarDefaultItemIdentifiers:(NSToolbar *)toolbar;

 @end

-3) Edit General/MyDocument.m to be:
+3) Edit MyDocument.m to be:

-#import "General/MyDocument.h"
+#import "MyDocument.h"

-@implementation General/MyDocument
+@implementation MyDocument

 - (id)init
 {